spige432/Toutouwai/new_SNP_cleaning_attempt.md

 ehom - ohom all divided by ehom proportion of heterozygotes

 "You want proportion of heterozygotes.
 E is expected under hardy weinberg, o is observed.
 You want to use oHom (the number of homozygotes) and the total number of sites to get at the proportion of total sites that are heterozygotes."

+y axis: ohom / total sites (N) = 0.925 percentage of sites that are homozygous 1 - x = 0.0748 proportion of sites that are heterozygous

+y axis: (N - oHOM) / N sites = propotion of sites that are heterozygotes x axis: depth